ChangelogBook a demoSign up

 Overview

 Before marketers can build audiences visually, data teams configure the schema in Customer Studio.
+The schema defines which models, relationships, and events are available in the audience builder.

-In Customer Studio, you’ll define:
+In Customer Studio, you'll create:

 • Parent model: The base entity audiences are built from (for example, Users)